varshiniramanathan/3D-genome-analysis-tutorials/stats_n_vis.md

 ### Reporting the quality of your data

 Often, the first thing you want to do after processing your data is see how good it is.
-The quickest and most informative way is to look at the `stats` output of `pairtools dedup`, which is the command that finds and removes duplicate pairs that were marked by `pairtools parse2` (see [pairtools docs](https://pairtools.readthedocs.io/en/latest/index.html) for more information.
+The quickest and most informative way is to look at the `stats` output of `pairtools dedup`, which is the command that finds and removes duplicate pairs that were marked by `pairtools parse2` (see [pairtools docs](https://pairtools.readthedocs.io/en/latest/index.html) for more information).

 First, let's grab the quantities of interest from the stats file into a python dataframe: